 ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
 You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu.

 Primary appendix cancer is cancer that starts in the appendix.
 This is uncommon, accounting for about 0.5% of all tumors that start in the GI tract.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-The five-year survival rate for people with appendix cancer depends on many factors, including the stage of disease at time of diagnosis, type of appendiceal tumor (see Types of Appendix Tumors in the Overview section ), and size.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
+Percent means how many out of 100.
+The 5-year survival rate for people with appendix cancer depends on many factors, including the stage of disease at time of diagnosis, type of appendiceal tumor (see Types of Appendix Tumors in the Overview section ), and size.